How to choose the best Dyson

 It's no secret that Dysons are some of the most expensive vacuum cleaners out there.
 Newly launched models usually start from £400.
 That's right at the top end, although Dyson is by no means alone - Samsung, AEG, Vax and Miele also have vacuum cleaners in this price range.

 While some of these brands offer cheaper alternatives, you'll struggle to get a new Dyson for less than £200, and most will set you back at least £300.
-We've found plenty of Best Buy vacuum cleaners for less than £150 though, so it's worth thinking about whether you're paying more for the brand name.
+Though the new Light Ball model is cheaper than previous launches from Dyson.

-If you're set on a Dyson, the current best-value option we've seen is the DC40 Multi Floor, which Dyson is selling for £200.
-Check our review to see if it's worth buying.
+We've found Best Buy vacuums for less than £150, so there's no need to spend more unless you are after particular features or the very best performance.
+Check our list of the best vacuum cleaners to find out the models we recommend.

 Are Dyson vacuum cleaners reliable?